 However, with a phishing technique called a homograph attack, the URLs will look legit, but the content on the page you are loading comes from a different server.
 Xudong Zheng, an InfoSec researcher who wrote about this type of attack recently, noted that it is an "impossible to identify" bug in Firefox and Chrome used to steal a user's login credentials, financial information, and other sensitive information.

 For instance, click on this demo link (it may not work if the server is overloaded) created by Zheng to see how easily a phishing attack could occur just by intercepting your browser's server before linking to a legitimate site.

 How is this possible?
+With homoglyphs.
 The attack works by registering a domain name using Unicode-encoded characters that look identical to the ASCII equivalents of the site you want to phish.
-Although Unicode and ASCII characters are not identical to each other, Unicode is a superset of ASCII, but generally doesn't fit into all of ASCII's characters.
+Although Unicode and ASCII characters are not identical to each other, Unicode is a superset of ASCII but generally doesn't fit into all of ASCII's characters.

 To register Unicode characters in domain names, one simply needs to encode the characters with Punycode to come up with the ASCII equivalent that the International Domain Name system requires for registering domain names.
 As most modern browsers now automatically unencode the Punycode-encoded domain names in their address bars back into Unicode, they look functionally identical to the ASCII domains they're trying to impersonate.

 It is possible to register domains such as "xn--pple-43d.com", which is equivalent to "apple.com".
 It may not be obvious at first glance, but [my] "apple.com" uses the Cyrillic "a" (U+0430) rather than the ASCII "a" (U+0041).